 Bottled water dates back to the 17th century.
-Here's a detailed timeline of the history of bottled water;
+Here's a detailed timeline of the history of bottled water:

-1622: The Holy Well Bottling Plant in the United Kingdom was the first bottling water plant in the world.
-The plant started selling bottled water in 1622.
+The Holy Well Bottling Plant in the United Kingdom was the first bottling water plant in the world.
+It is widely believed that the selling of bottled water began in the plant in 1622.
 The practice soon spread to other areas in Europe.
 Many mineral springs in Europe began bottling and selling water.

-1700s: In the beginning of the 18th century, Europe began acknowledging the health benefits of water from many other areas as people started traveling extensively.
+In the beginning of the 18th century, Europe began acknowledging the health benefits of water from many other areas as people started traveling extensively.
 The presence of natural springs in many areas outside Europe triggered this occurrence.

 In Geneva, Switzerland, bottled water enjoyed a significant milestone when Johann Jacob Schweppe discovered a way to carbonate water.
 This discovery gave water a fizzy quality that matched that of mineral water.

 In the year 1856 alone, 7 million+ bottles of water were sold at Saratoga Springs in New York, one of the most famous bottled water sources at the time.
 A pint of water was feting up to $1.75.
 Increasing typhoid and cholera outbreaks led many Americans to depend on bottled water as a safer and healthier option given the water also had medicinal properties from its natural sources.
 Bottled water was also popular as an image and status symbol (perceived as clean and stylish).

 When water disinfection methods like chlorination were discovered as effective cures for the typhoid epidemic, bottled water started losing popularity.
 Chlorination (which was first practiced in New Jersey) made tap water safer.
 The widespread use of chlorine to make municipal water systems safer made tap water healthier.
 Bottled water started going "out of style" in the early 20th century.

-1973: Bottled water regained some long lost glory in the 1970s thanks to serious marketing campaigns—the most notable being the Perrier $5 million marketing campaign in America meant to popularize imported water.
+Bottled water regained some long lost glory in the 1970s thanks to serious marketing campaigns—the most notable being the Perrier $5 million marketing campaign in America meant to popularize imported water.
 The campaign gave bottled water a renewed allure of health and image in 1977.

-2011-2012: There were significant developments in 2011 triggered by the EPA.
+There were significant developments in 2011 triggered by the EPA.
 Due to rising environmental pollution concerns caused by plastic bottles over the years, the EPA introduced regulations to curb the menace.
 Notable regulations over the years include; reducing the weight of a PET plastic water bottle from 47.7g (in the year 2000) to 9.89 grams currently.

 The global bottled water market has surpassed the $200 billion mark and is expected to be valued at $350 billion by 2021 if the 10% year-on-year growth is sustained.
-It's not surprising that the Asia Pacific region accounts for 42% of the worlds bottled water consumption.
+It's not surprising that the Asia Pacific region accounts for 42% of the world’s bottled water consumption.
 The region is home to the most populated countries globally which also tend to face poor access to clean drinking water.

 Majority of the bottled water market globally still consumes bottled water for health reasons, i.e. clean water as well as access to added minerals and vitamins beneficial to the body.
 Some consumers also enjoy trying new tastes and flavors emerging every day.